Digital-Validation-Laboratory/pyvale/reports/report_fy2324.md

 A simplified workflow using the whole functionality of `pycave` would be as follows:

 1. Input a series of multi-physics simulations for the experimental scenarios of interest.
-2. Optimise the experimental parameters and selection/placement of sensors used for the experiments to extract the most high quality validation data while minimising costs.
+2. Optimise the experimental parameters and selection/placement of sensors used for the experiments to extract the most high-quality validation data while minimising costs.
-3. Perform the experiments and input the data to calculate validation metrics that use uncerntaity quantification to assess the degree to which the simulation agrees with the experimental data.
+3. Perform the experiments and input the data to calculate validation metrics that use uncertainty quantification to assess the degree to which the simulation agrees with the experimental data.
-4. If the model is deemed valid it can be used for design qualification decisions, if the model is not valid determine use active learning to determine areas of highest uncertainty and repeat the process to design a new series of experiments.
+4. If the model is deemed valid it can be used for design qualification decisions.
+If the model is not valid, use active learning to determine areas of highest uncertainty and repeat the process to design a new series of experiments.

-This workflow contrasts with current validation experimental procedures which perform parameter sweeps or grid searches which gather a large amount of redundant data.
-The `pycave` will provide iterative optimisation procedures to minimise experimental effort and cost while providing more high quality validation information to reduce design risk.
+This workflow contrasts with current validation experimental procedures, which perform parameter sweeps or grid searches that gather a large amount of redundant data.
+The `pycave` engine will provide iterative optimisation procedures to minimise experimental effort and cost while providing more high-quality validation information to reduce design risk.

-The `pycave` engine will be modular allowing users to design custom workflows to answer engineering questions of interest by performing 'What if?' analysis.
+The `pycave` engine will be modular, allowing users to design custom workflows to answer engineering questions of interest by performing 'What if?' analysis.
 For example:

 - Given a specific set of sensors that are already deployed on an engineering system what are the expected uncertainties on these measurements and how do these propagate through to my chosen validation metric?
 - How sensitive is a chosen validation metric to differences in the simulation parameters (geometry, material properties and boundary conditions/loads) e.g. if my material properties change by 10% does my validation metric and chosen sensor array detect this difference?
 - If the data from my experimental campaign determines that my simulation is not valid what is the likely cause of this difference (geometry, material properties and/or boundary conditions/loads)?

-The `pycave` will leverage machine learning algorithms to solve regression, classification, uncertainty quantification and multi-objective optimisation problems throughout the workflow.
+The `pycave` engine will leverage machine learning algorithms to solve regression, classification, uncertainty quantification and multi-objective optimisation problems throughout the workflow.
 Regression models will be used to predict physics field variables from sparse sensor values; classification models will be used to validate simulations; uncertainty quantification will be used in the digital and physical spaces as part of validation metric calculations; and multi-objective optimisation will be used for simulation-driven experimental design and sensor selection/placement optimisation.

 ## Deliverables for Financial Year 24-25

-The scope of the deliverables for this project will be adjusted to take advantage of any synergies with other research projects throughout UKAEA such as digital shadow/twin work in the Advanced Engineering Simulation group or as part of Key Challenge 4 on digital qualification.
+The scope of the deliverables for this project will be adjusted to take advantage of any synergies with other research projects throughout UKAEA such as digital shadow/twin work in the Advanced Engineering Simulation group or as part of EPSRC Key Challenge 4 on digital qualification.
 An initial proposal for core deliverables in the next financial year is given below.

 **Core Deliverables:**

-1. Enhanced uncertainty function generation for random errors focusing on point sensors including:
+1. Enhanced uncertainty function generation for random errors, with a focus on point sensors, including:
     - Specification of noise as a function/percentage of sensor measurement value
-2. Enhanced uncertainty function generation for systematic errors focusing on point sensors including:
+2. Enhanced uncertainty function generation for systematic errors, with a focus on point sensors, including:
     - Calibration errors
     - Digitisation errors
     - Positioning errors